-The company's strategy is to enter into strategic partnerships, in which the partners handle the manufacturing of the products.
-This means that CellaVision will be dependent on a number of suppliers of key components such as chip for camera, optics and control equipment as well as companies that manage the assembly and final inspection of the systems.
+The company's strategy is to enter strategic partnerships, in which the partners handle the manufacturing of the instruments.
+This means that CellaVision will be dependent on several suppliers of key components such as chip for camera, optics and control equipment as well as companies that manage the assembly and final inspection of the systems.
 The company has collaborated with a contract manufacturer since 2006 and has long-term cooperation and contracts with its most important subcontractors.
 Despite this, contracts can be terminated.
 There is no guarantee that the suppliers will subsequently decide to sign a new agreement with the company.
 Suspension of deliveries due to delivery problems of components, terminated contracts or discontinued cooperation with a subcontractor may have a negative impact on CellaVision's sales and earnings.
+The supply chain for reagents differs from that of instruments as manufacturing takes place inhouse.